dannyhw/rn-storybook-test/README.md

 ### `screenshot-stories`

-Take screenshots of all Storybook stories and compare them against baselines.
+Take screenshots of all Storybook stories using Maestro and compare them against baselines.

 ```bash
 npx rn-storybook-test screenshot-stories [options]